Exorcist II: The Heretic: Critical reception

+Home media

-Home mediaExorcist II: The Heretic was originally released on VHS and Laserdisc formats in the United States.
-A re-issued VHS was made available in the U.S. on December 4, 1992, via Warner Home Video.
+Exorcist II: The Heretic was originally released on VHS in the United States.
+The Laserdisc was exclusively released in Japan.
+A VHS reissue was released in the US on December 4, 1992, by Warner Home Video.
 It was first released on DVD format on August 6, 2002, in Snapcase packaging, while a second DVD was made available in standard packaging on November 3, 2009.
-Additionally, the film is available as part of "The Complete Anthology" set, which features all five films of the franchise and was released on DVD on October 10, 2006.
+Additionally, the film is available as part of "The Complete Anthology" set, which features all five films of the franchise, and was released on DVD on October 10, 2006.

-The film was released for the first time on Blu-ray in both an individual set and as part of the Blu-ray release of "The Complete Anthology" on September 23, 2014.
+The film was released on Blu-ray for the first time in both an individual set and as part of the Blu-ray release of "The Complete Anthology" on September 23, 2014.

-Scream Factory, a subsidiary of Shout Factory, released Exorcist II: The Heretic on Blu-ray, in a newly commissioned two-disc "Collector's Edition".
-The set includes the theatrical cut, a shorter alternative version of the film, new interviews with Linda Blair and editor Tom Priestly as well as commentary tracks from director John Boorman and project consultant Scott Bosco.
-It was made available on September 25, 2018.
-Like its predecessor and successors, it is available for online viewing-streaming video rental and permanent download though Amazon, Apple iTunes Store and Vudu.
+On September 25, 2018, Scream Factory, a subsidiary of Shout Factory, released Exorcist II: The Heretic on Blu-ray in a newly commissioned two-disc "Collector's Edition".
+The set includes the theatrical cut, a shorter alternative version of the film, new interviews with Linda Blair and editor Tom Priestly, as well as commentary tracks from director John Boorman and project consultant Scott Bosco.
+This two disc set also got a Region B release by Arrow Video in the UK in October 2024.
+Including both versions of the film, there are a total of 5 commentary tracks in this release.